Trains return to the summit

 Path maintenance on Allt Maenderyn (the South Ridge)

-A line of helibags has been placed near the top of Allt Maenderyn (the South Ridge) where the path here is being improved.
+A line of helibags has been placed near the top of Allt Maenderyn (the South Ridge) where the path here is being improved by the National Trust.
 Although not one of the 6 main paths up Snowdon, this route forms part of the Cambrian Way.

 Path maintenance in Cwm Llan